Egypt ruling allows time for constitution

 The new constitution is a major component of a transition from military-backed autocracy to a democratic system of government that Egyptians hoped would follow the popular uprising that swept Mubarak from power last year.

-Yet its drafting has been marred by political bickering.
-Non-Islamists say the process has marginalised other voices in society.
-Much of the debate has been shaped by a tussle over the role Islam should play in government.
+Yet its drafting has been marred by political bickering, including a tussle between Islamists and secular-minded Egyptians over the role Islam should play in the government of the Arab world's most populous country.

-There are also complaints the text falls short of hopes for revolutionary change sought by parties that were due to launch a new initiative to press their demands - a sign of a push to shape the debate.

 The judge hearing 43 complaints against the way the assembly was formed sent the case to the Supreme Constitutional Court.
-Plaintiffs, many of them motivated by alarm at the Islamists' sway, argued the 100-person assembly had been formed illegally.
+The plaintiffs, many of them motivated by alarm at the Islamists' sway, had argued that the 100-person assembly had been formed illegally.

+Legal experts said it could take months - up to six by some estimates - for the constitutional court to examine the case.

 "Once the constitution is approved in the referendum ... the Supreme Constitutional Court has no authority over it."